reactjs/react.dev/src/content/reference/react/useTransition.md

 * The function you pass to `startTransition` must be synchronous.
 React immediately executes this function, marking all state updates that happen while it executes as Transitions.
 If you try to perform more state updates later (for example, in a timeout), they won't be marked as Transitions.

+* The `startTransition` function has a stable identity, so you will often see it omitted from effect dependencies, but including it will not cause the effect to fire.
+If the linter lets you omit a dependency without errors, it is safe to do.
+[Learn more about removing Effect dependencies.](/learn/removing-effect-dependencies#move-dynamic-objects-and-functions-inside-your-effect)

 * A state update marked as a Transition will be interrupted by other state updates.
 For example, if you update a chart component inside a Transition, but then start typing into an input while the chart is in the middle of a re-render, React will restart the rendering work on the chart component after handling the input update.

 * Transition updates can't be used to control text inputs.